Driving new approaches

 OfS Challenge Competition: achieving a step change in mental health outcomes for all students

 In October 2018 we launched a £6 million Challenge Competition to help higher education providers, working with students, students’ unions and partners such as the NHS and charities, to generate new approaches to mental health issues.

-We have announced 10 successful projects which will start work in June 2019.
+In June 2019 we announced the 10 successful projects.
 The projects cover a variety of innovative approaches to improving student mental health outcomes and includes more than 50 partners from a wide range of organisations.

 See the projects funded by this competition

 Catalyst fund: supporting mental health and wellbeing for postgraduate research students

 To support the mental health and wellbeing of postgraduate research students, we’re working with Research England to deliver 17 projects, with a combined £1.5 million investment.

 The projects started in March 2018 and will conclude in January 2020.
 Vitae were commissioned to work with the projects on programme level evaluation with a view to developing good practice to disseminate across the higher education sector.